openhie/openinfoman/README.md

 * OpenInfoMan does not include authentication or authorization.
 It is meant to be run inside a private cloud/cluster and behind a proxy.
 Follow instructions on this [wiki manual](https://wiki.ihris.org/wiki/OIM_authentication_with_OHIM) to add authentication using OpenHIM, or this youtube video https://www.youtube.com/watch?v=bXLpNlMSZdM&feature=youtu.be or roll your own solution using another proxy with authentication.

 * OpenInfoMan should be run by a user without superuser privileges.
-It is recommended to create a non-root and non-sudo user.
+It is recommended to create a non-root and non-sudo user for running OpenInfoMan.
+This means that another user with sudo privileges should use used to install prerequisite software and then not used to run OpenInfoMan.

 * Ensure that TCP port 8984 is open on security policy/firewall.